edgi-govdata-archiving/web-monitoring-ui/README.md

 3. Copy `.env.example` to `.env` and supply any local configuration info you need (all fields are optional)

-4. (Optional) Set up Google Sheets for saving important changes and repeated, “dictionary” changes.
-See the section below on [Google Sheets](#google-sheets-tasking-and-significant-changes).

-5. Start the web server!
+4. Start the web server!

     ```sh
     npm start